Jerry Tarkanian: San Antonio Spurs (1992)

-Tarkanian was offered the Los Angeles Lakers head coaching job in 1979, but declined, continuing to coach college basketball.
+Tarkanian was offered the Los Angeles Lakers head coaching job in 1979 by new owner Jerry Buss, but declined, continuing to coach college basketball.
 Tarkanian was hired to coach the San Antonio Spurs in 1992, not long after leaving UNLV.
 However, he disagreed with Spurs owner Red McCombs over the need for experience at point guard.
 During the offseason, the Spurs had lost Rod Strickland to free agency, when he signed with Portland, leaving the Spurs without a point guard with significant NBA experience.
 The Spurs had signed Vinny Del Negro, a combo-guard from the Italian League, to replace Strickland.
 They also signed NBA journeyman Avery Johnson, formerly of the Houston Rockets, to a one-year contract.
 Tarkanian felt that the Spurs wouldn't be competitive without an experienced point guard, but McCombs disagreed.
 As a result, Tarkanian was fired after only 20 games with a 9–11 record.
 He received a $1.3 million settlement, which he used to fund a lawsuit against the NCAA.

 Fresno State (1995–2002)

-He returned to college coaching at alma mater, California State University, Fresno, from 1995–2002 and led them to six consecutive 20-win seasons.
+He returned to college coaching at his alma mater, California State University, Fresno, from 1995 to 2002 and led them to six consecutive 20-win seasons.
 Tarkanian led the Bulldogs to five NIT tournaments and two NCAA appearances.
 He retired from coaching in 2002 with 778 career Division I wins.
 Following his retirement, Fresno State was placed on probation by the NCAA for violations committed by its men's basketball team under Tarkanian's watch.
-The Fresno Bee reported in 2003 that some Fresno State basketball players had coursework completed for them during the years 1999 to 2001.
+The Fresno Bee reported in 2003 that some Fresno State basketball players had coursework completed for them from 1999 to 2001.